Creative & Media

 Fashion Designer Salary Overview

-The Fashion Designer is a sought-after profession in the United States with a median annual salary of $77,560.
-Compensation typically ranges from $38,800 for entry-level positions to $138,400 for experienced professionals in high-demand markets.
+The Fashion Designer is one of the most important roles in the Creative & Media sector of the US economy in 2026.
+With a median annual salary of $77,560, compensation for this position ranges from $38,800 at the entry level to $138,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Fashion Designer in the US earns between $38,800 and $138,400 per year, with a median of $77,560.